ta-data-bcn/Project-Week-2-Barcelona/your-project/README.md

 ## Project Description
 Barcelona cannot be concieved as such if Immigration is not considered.
 Not only there are plenty of Catalans and Spaniards that move to the Catalonian capital but also a large percentage of the population is foreign.
-This project analyses
+This project analyses which districts they choose and if it depends on the district characteristics.

 ## Questions & Hypotheses